harness/developer-hub/docs/platform/2_Delegates/install-delegates/delegate-upgrades-and-expiration.md

 ### Disable automatic upgrade on an installed delegate image

-If you disable automatic upgrade, then you have to manually upgrade the delegate regularly to prevent a loss of backward compatibility.
+If you disable automatic upgrades, then you have to manually upgrade the delegate regularly to prevent a loss of backward compatibility.

 **To disable auto-upgrade on an installed delegate image**